• Recipe Index

 FAQs

-Can I make Low FODMAP Classic Potato Salad without an Instant Pot?
+Can I make potato salad without an Instant Pot?

 Yes!
 It will require a large stockpot to boil potatoes and a small saucepan to hard boil the eggs.
 You will have to peel the hard-boiled eggs before chopping.